-To begin, you should understand that there is no quick fix for a poor credit score.
-Scores reflect credit payment patterns over time with more of an emphasis on recently reported information than older information.
-Be very cautious of any person or company that promises, for a fee, to quickly “repair” your credit.
+There is no quick fix for a poor credit score.
+Scores reflect credit payment patterns over time.
+There is an emphasis on recently reported information over older information.
+Be cautious of any promises to quickly repair your credit for free.

 Here are some helpful tips that should help you improve your credit score:

-- Apply for and open new credit accounts only as needed.
-Don't open accounts for the 15% store discount or for the purpose of more spending.
+- Open credit accounts only as needed.
+Don’t open accounts for the 15% store discount or for the purpose of more spending.

-- Pay ALL your bills on time EVERY month.
-Delinquent payments, even if only a few days late, can have a major negative impact on your credit score.
-This applies to all your accounts, including utilities.
+- Pay your bills on time each month.
+Late payments, even if only a few days late, can have a negative impact on your credit score.
+This applies to all your accounts.

-- If you have missed payments, get current and stay current.
-The longer you pay your bills on time after being late, the more your score should increase.
-Older credit problems count for less, so poor credit performance won't haunt you forever.
-The impact of past credit problems on your score fades as time passes and as recent good payment patterns show up on your credit report.
+- Get current and stay current.
+The longer you pay your bills on time, the more your score should increase.
+Older credit problems count for less.
+So poor credit performance won’t haunt you forever.

-- If you are having trouble making ends meet, contact your creditors or a reputable non-profit credit counseling agency.
-This will not improve your score immediately.
-However, if you develop a plan and begin making payments on time, your score should gradually improve.
-If you begin a Debt Management Plan through a credit counseling agency, your score may initially dip because lines of credit will be closed.
+- Contact an honest credit-counseling agency.
+This will not improve your score quickly.
+But if you develop a plan and begin making payments on time, your score should gradually improve.
+If you begin a Debt Management Plan, your score may initially dip because lines of credit will be closed.

 - Keep balances low on credit cards.
-High outstanding credit card debt can negatively impact your score.
+High credit card debt is bad for your score.

-- Pay off debt rather than shifting it from one credit card to another via balance transfers.
-The most effective way to increase your score in this area is by paying down your total revolving (credit card) debt.
+- Don’t shift debt from one card to another.
+The best way to increase your score in this area is to pay down your credit card debt.

-- If you have had problems in the past, re-establish your credit history.
-Opening new accounts responsibly and paying them on time will help rebuild a positive credit history.
+- Re-establish your credit history.
+Opening new accounts responsibly and paying them on time will help rebuild a good credit history.

-- Keep credit card balances well under the credit limit.
-Try to use no more than 50% of your available credit lines.
-In general, having credit cards and installment loans (and making timely payments) will raise your score.
-People with no credit cards, for example, tend to be higher risk than people who have managed credit cards responsibly.
+- Keep credit card balances under the credit limit.
+Try not to use more than 50% of your available credit.
+In general, having credit cards (and making timely payments) will raise your score.
+People with no credit cards, for example, tend to be higher risk than people who have managed credit cards well.

 - Avoid bankruptcy and foreclosure if possible.
-Understand that bankruptcy and foreclosure should be used only as necessary because each will have a significant negative impact on your credit scor, especially during the first 24-36 months.
+These tools should be used only as necessary.
+Each will have a significant negative impact on your credit score, especially during the first 24-36 months.
 But it is possible to recover.

 - Don’t close unused credit cards as a short-term strategy to raise your score.
 Scoring models include length of credit history, so it helps to have established accounts that have been open and managed well for 5 years or more.

-- Don't open a lot of new accounts too quickly.
+- Don’t open a lot of new accounts too quickly.
 This is especially true if you have been using credit for only a short time.
-R as rapid account build-up can look risky to a lender.
+A rapid account build-up can look risky to a lender.

 NOTE: The information contained herein is for educational purposes only and is not legal advice.
 You should seek advice from a legal professional regarding your particular situation.